PokjiML/slogan-transformer/README.md

 The dataset contains the slogans scraped from the website www.sloganlist.com
 The use of the dataset is provided for educational research only

-Using Pytorch nn.TransformerDecoder with BPE tokenization for training text
+Using Pytorch nn.TransformerDecoder for training from scratch
-generation transformer model from scratch
+text generation transformer model

+### Goal
+Creating a model that generates slogans to be used by a company using as few parameters as possible showing Transformer architecture can be also implemented at small scale

 ### How to run the model
 By running file train.py the program should generate in the directory file 'slogan_generator.pth'